File a Sexual Misconduct Complaint

 You have a right to feel safe.

 The Title IX Office is operating remotely.
-Please call or email Jon Mathis, Title IX Coordinator, for assistance at 503.584.723 or email@example.com.
+Please call or email Jon Mathis, Title IX Coordinator, for assistance at 503.584.7323 or email.

 Chemeketa maintains a safe and healthy educational and work environment in which no member of the community is excluded from participation in, denied the benefits of, or subjected to discrimination in any college program or activity on the basis of sex, sexual orientation or gender identity or gender expression.